jgerchen/polyploid_popgen/depth_mask/README.md

 **-l, locinumber**

 Number of loci in the VCF file.
 Ideally this should be the exact number from the VCF file.
-If the number is higher, the program will need more memory, if it is lower it will have to reallocate memory to the internal genotype array, which computationally inefficient.
+If the number is higher, the program will need more memory, if it is lower it will have to reallocate memory to the internal genotype array, which is computationally inefficient.
 For a gzipped VCF file, this can be determined using
 ```
 zcat vcf_file.vcf.gz | grep -c "^[^#]"